Al3x4/fe-tech-test/README.md

 ## About this project

-This app queries data from two rest APIs and displays them in a friendly UI.
+This app queries data from two REST APIs and displays them in a friendly UI.

 An overview page shows top content and a table view of events.
 A content page shows all content in cards.